foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 > Full religion information can be found on the [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) description page.

-[desc]

-<details>

 Though you did not make it into one of the templar knightly orders, you were raised to learn and worship the gods.
 This includes the Eight Divines such as **Arkay** and **Stendarr** that are widely worshiped in Breton culture, but also the elven gods of your ancestors such as **Magnus**.

+<details>

 #### Arkay